alonsotagle/XYZReader/README.md

 # XYZReader
-*Project 5: Make Your App Material*
+*Project 5: Make Your App Material - Android Nanodegree*

 Redesign an app to follow the Material Design guidelines and translate a set of static design mocks to a living and breathing app.